weeeBox/mobile-system-design/topics/in-app-api-design.md

 Joshua Bloch (author of *Effective Java*) defined the gold standard for API design.
 In an interview, explicitly mentioning these two goals provides a strong signal.

 ### Discoverability: Is it easy to use?
-The "Hello World" of your library should be a single line of code.
+The "Hello World" of your library should be achievable with a single line of code.
-*   **Zero Config:** Users shouldn't need to configure a cache size, thread pool, or timeout just to make a simple request.
-Smart defaults are key.
+*   **Zero Configuration:** Users should not be required to manually define cache sizes, thread pools, or timeouts for standard requests.
+Sensible defaults are essential for a positive developer experience.
-*   **Fluent Interfaces:** This guides the developer through the configuration process.
-IDE autocomplete becomes the documentation.
+*   **Fluent Interfaces:** Chaining methods guides the developer through configuration, allowing IDE autocomplete to serve as a form of "living documentation."

 **Example: Image Loading**
 *   *Bad Design:*